 Weeping Figs are fussier about their living conditions than other houseplant varieties and will drop their leaves if they’re unhappy.
 They need consistent temperatures, a mixture of sunlight, and a regular watering routine.
 Be sure to keep your plant away from draughts and dark areas, it won’t be happy!

-The best time to buy a Weeping Fig plant is during the spring when the temperature and humidity levels are best.
+The best time to buy a new indoor Fig plant is during the spring when the temperature and humidity levels are best.
 This way, you can get a great head start.
 When humidity starts to waver, misting your leaves is recommended.